dario-nunez/GDATool/analytic-engine/README.md

 # Analytic Engine
-Performs predetermined analytics on a given data file.
+Performs analytics on a given dataset.
 It loads the data, performs groupbys, stores it in Elasticsearch and triggers the dashboard creation.

+## Run

+## Test